dalibo/emaj/docs/en/setup.rst

 Create the E-Maj Extension in a Database
 ========================================

+In order to create *emaj* into a database, the :doc:`software must have been installed<install>` on the server.

 If an older version of the E-Maj extension already exists in the database, you must :doc:`upgrade it <upgrade>` first.

 The **standard way** to install E-Maj is by creating an *EXTENSION* object (in PostgreSQL terminology).
 This requires **SUPERUSER privileges**.